Bonitasoft-Community/Bunny-Spawner-Node-JS-and-Bonita-BPM-example-with-kitties-and-bunnies/README.md

 This connection use the package unirest for Node.js, for more information follow the link to [Unirest](https://github.com/Mashape/unirest-nodejs).
-To use Bonita REST API you need to be connected so there is this fonction which allows to connect then do your call and finally disconnect:
+To use Bonita REST API you need to be connected so there is this fonction which allows to connect then do your call and finally disconnect (line 120: server.js):
 ```
 function connectThen(callback) {
 	unirest.post(remoteBonitaHost + "/loginservice?redirect=false&username=admin&password=bpm")